Learning is not compulsory . . . neither is survival.

 - Leading Change, John P. Kotter

-Note: The above links are for you convenience only.
+Note: The above links are for your convenience only.
 We encourage you to shop around for the best economic outcome.